SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-azure-devops.md

       ```
       build-wrapper-macosx-x86/build-wrapper-macos-x86 --out-dir <output directory> xcodebuild -project myproject.xcodeproj -configuration Release clean build
       ```
-4. Add a **Run Code Analysis** task to run the code analysis and make the results available to <!-- sonarcloud -->SonarCloud<!-- /sonarcloud --><!-- sonarqube -->SonarQube<!-- /sonarqube -->.\
+4. Add a **Run Code Analysis** task to run the code analysis and make the results available to <!-- sonarcloud -->SonarCloud<!-- /sonarcloud --><!-- sonarqube -->SonarQube<!-- /sonarqube -->.
 Consider running this task right after the previous one as the build environment should not be significantly altered before running the analysis.
-5. Optionally, add a **Publish Quality Gate Result** task <!-- sonarcloud --> (required if you want to check the Quality Gate in a release pipeline). <!-- sonarcloud -->
+5. Optionally, add a **Publish Quality Gate Result** task <!-- sonarcloud --> (required if you want to check the Quality Gate in a release pipeline). <!-- /sonarcloud -->

 Once all this is done, you can trigger a build.

-## Analysing other project types
+## Analyzing other project types

 If you are not developing a .NET application or a Java project, here is the standard way to trigger an analysis:

 1. In your build definition, add: